California Elder Abuse and Neglect Law

 In 1991, the California legislature added Welfare & Institutions Code section 15657 to the Elder Abuse and Dependent Adult Civil Protection Act (the Act) to direct attention to the needs of elderly persons and problems they face, including abuse, neglect and abandonment.

-To encourage lawyers to take on the cause of this "disadvantaged class" of Californians, it included in the Act certain enhanced remedies for successful claimants, including attorney's fees and costs, and post-mortem general damages in cases of death when certain burdens of proof are met.
+To encourage lawyers like our San Diego nursing home abuse attorneys to take on the cause of this "disadvantaged class" of Californians, it included in this California elder abuse and neglect law certain enhanced remedies for successful claimants, including attorney fees and costs, and post-mortem general damages in cases of death when certain burdens of proof are met.

 The Act holds the defendant liable, given clear and convincing evidence of abuse and/or neglect and that the defendant acted in a reckless, oppressive, fraudulent, or malicious manner.
 Damaged recovered for the plaintiff are not to exceed damages allowed to be recovered under Section 3333.2 (b) of the Civil Code.